 Maine Contemporary Art Center

-Currently at 162 Russell Avenue, Rockport but moving to Rockland early 2016, The Maine Contemporary Art Center is open seasonally Memorial Day through mid-December Tuesday through Saturdays (10-5) and Sundays (1-5).
-It does not have a permanent exhibit but rather shows temporary exhibitions that are curated or juried that focus on Contemporary Art of all media by both emerging and well-established Maine artists.
+Recently moved to 21 Winter Street in Rockland to a gorgeous new facility.
+The Maine Contemporary Art Center is now open year round.
+In Locals season open Wednesday through Sunday and in the summer season just closed Monday.
+They do not have permanent exhibits but rather show temporary exhibitions that are curated or juried that focus on Contemporary Art of all media by both emerging and well-established Maine artists.